Home >

 David Luhrssen review

-- The Antiquities of the Jews
+- Antiquities of the Jews (Ioudaike archaiologia, 93 or 94)

-The Institutes of Oratory
+The Institutes of Oratory (Institutio Oratoria, c.
+95)

-- Aulus PERSIUS Flaccus (34-62)
+- PERSIUS (34-62)

 - Satires

-- WANG Ch'ung (27-c.
-97)
+- WANG Chong (27-c.
+100) [Wang Ch'ung]

-- Lun-Heng
+- Lunheng

 pointed out whatever was wrong; in all his arguments he used a strict and thorough method, and paid special attention to meanings.
 Rejecting erroneous notions he came near the truth.
 Nor was he afraid of disagreeing with the worthies of old. --Philip Ward